alperg/slack-vscode/README.md

 ### Slack integration
 Based on the latest updates on Slack API, you can no longer create legacy token to connect this extension to you Slack workspace.

-You have 2 options, create a Slack app yourself (1), or use the one I created (2):

-1. Create a new Slack App from https://api.slack.com/apps/ and add the following OAuth Scopes to "Bot Token":
+Create a new Slack App from https://api.slack.com/apps/ and add the following OAuth Scopes to "Bot Token":

 * incoming-webhook
 * channels:read